eHealthAfrica/aether/helm/README.md

 ```

 ## Running the tests
-If you have already have kernel and odk running, do:
+If you already have kernel and odk running, do:
 ```
 ./scripts/kubernetes/run_tests.sh test_all
 ```